VeroMinyu/karaoke/README.md

-You can visit it here: https://karaoke-ih.herokuapp.com/karaoke Puedes visitarlo aquí: https://karaoke-ih.herokuapp.com/karaoke (the heroku website can be slow sometimes, please download it from github link below if you want to see the full performance)
+You can visit it here: https://karaoke-ih.herokuapp.com/karaoke Puedes visitarlo aquí: https://karaoke-ih.herokuapp.com/karaoke (the heroku website can be slow sometimes, please git clone it if you want to see the full performance)